polterguy/polterguy.github.io/documentation/faq/index.md

 by inventing a new programming language (Hyperlambda), he could avoid repeating himself, resulting in more DRY code, where the machine did large parts of his job.

-## Can I use Aista to developer Android SDK or iOS ChatGPT chatbots?
+## Can I use Magic to developer Android SDK or iOS ChatGPT chatbots?

 Yes you can.
-When you have created your AI model in your Aista cloudlet, you can consume the model as a simple request/response HTTP web API.
-You can therefor use Aista's ChatGPT chatbot for both iPhone and Android apps as you wish.
+When you have created your AI model in your Magic cloudlet, you can consume the model as a simple request/response HTTP web API.
+You can therefor use AINIRO's ChatGPT chatbot for both iPhone and Android apps as you wish.
 You can use the API from every platform that allows you to invoke HTTP requests, allowing you to integrate your chatbot into Python, PHP, JavaScript, Swift, Java, and _"whatever"_ really.
 Only your imagination is your limits here.

-## Can I add custom data to my Aista ChatGPT chatbot?
+## Can I add custom data to my Magic ChatGPT chatbot?

 Yes you can.
 There is an option to manually create _"training snippets"_ allowing you to provide your own prompt and completion.
 In addition you can also import XML files, CSV files, YAML files, PDF files and JSON files to create training data from files.

-## How does Aista's ChatGPT based chatbot work?
+## How does AINIRO's ChatGPT based chatbot work?

-Aista's chatbot allows you to crawl and scrape your website for training data.
+AINIRO's [ChatGPT website chatbot](https://ainiro.io/chatgpt-website-chatbot) allows you to crawl and scrape your website for training data.
 This training data is then used to _"reinforce"_ ChatGPT (the strongest AI model), resulting in a custom chatbot that will answer questions according to your training data.
 This allows you to create a domain specific expert AI system, that knows everything about your _"domain problem"_, whatever your problem happens to be.

-## Is Aista using text-davinci-003 for its chatbots?

-Yes!
-Others will tell you this is impossible.
-We can however guarantee you that it is very much possible.
-We have many clients using our chatbots, and all of our chatbots are based upon _"text-davinci-003"_.
-As to those willing to explain you how this is impossible, our suggestion is to maybe not use these to create your own bot.
-It is very much possible.

 ## How do I build Docker images from Magic?

-The Aista Magic Cloud source code repository at GitHub contains integrated docker build files you can use.
+The Magic Cloud source code repository at GitHub contains integrated docker build files you can use.
 These will in general work great for you, and can be modified as you see fit, or extended upon according to your needs.

-## Can I create Bing ChatGPT Search using Aista?
+## Can I create Bing ChatGPT Search using AINIRO?

-Yes, our ChatGPT technology will allow you to create AI based search for your website by clicking a simple checkbox.
+Yes, our ChatGPT technology will allow you to create [AI based website search](https://ainiro.io/ai-website-search) for your website by clicking a simple checkbox.
 It works exactly like Bing Search, except of course it will only search your website, semantically using AI, and providing references to where it found relevant information.